Defflix/SCInsta/README.md

 | <img src="https://i.imgur.com/E844fYy.png"> |

 # Contributing
-Contributions to this tweak are greatly appreciated.
-Feel free to create a pull request if you would like to contribute.

-If you do not have the technical knowledge to contribute to the codebase, improvements to the documentation are always welcome!
+If you wish to contribute to this project, go contribute to the ogirinal [SoCuul's SCInsta](https://github.com/SoCuul/SCInsta).
+Contributions are way more probable to make it into the tweak over there.

 # Support the project
+(Original message from SoCuul, go support them!)

-SCInsta takes a lot of time to develop, as the Instagram app is ever-changing and difficult to keep up with.
+"SCInsta takes a lot of time to develop, as the Instagram app is ever-changing and difficult to keep up with.
 Additionally, I'm still a student which doesn't leave me much time to work on this tweak.

 If you'd like to support my work, you can donate to my [ko-fi page](https://ko-fi.com/socuul)!\
 There's many other ways to support this project however, by simply sharing a link to this tweak with others who would like it!

-Seeing people use this tweak is what keeps me motivated to keep working on it ❤️
+Seeing people use this tweak is what keeps me motivated to keep working on it ❤️"

 # Credits
 - Huge thanks to [@BandarHL](https://github.com/BandarHL) for creating the original BHInstagram/BHInsta project, which SCInsta is based upon.
+- Even bigger thanks to [@SoCuul](https://girhub.com/SoCuul) for continuing the development of BHInsta.
+- Lastly, thanks to [@TbhLovers](https://github.com/TbhLovers) for their VLBHInsta fork with the focus features.